gandarain/Ganda_Apptest/README.md

 ### Notes
 #### Error `android gradle plugin requires java 11 to run`
-Currently, I am used jdk 1.8 and jdk 11.
+Currently, I am using jdk 1.8 and jdk 11.
 So to fix this error, please type this command in your terminal `/usr/libexec/java_home -v 11` to find out where is the path of jdk 11, after that navigate to `/gradle.properties`, and then change this value `org.gradle.java.home`

 #### Delete Request is error
 FYI, the delete request is error, hopefully this screenshot will help.